datavetaren/prologcoin/README.md

 ```

 Will produce a state where the logic variable 'X' is equal to the constant 1.
-If a user would attempt to extend this query with let's say X = 2:
+If a user attempts to extend this query with let's say X = 2:

 ```
 ?- X = 1, X = 2.
 ```

-... then that would fail the global query and would be rejected by the network.
+... then it would fail and the global query and would be rejected by
+the network.

-A user can add new code (subroutines) using the traditional assert command.
+A user can add new code using the traditional assert command.
+For
-For example,
+example,

 ```
-?- assert( p(X) :- X = 42 ), ... predicate P is now available here ...
+?- assert( p(X) :- X = 42 ), ... predicate p/1 is now available  ...
 ```

 ## Special terms

-Terms with functors that start with '$' character are reserved and may
+Terms with functors that start with a '$' character are reserved and
-only be created by the "operating system."
-For which "operating
+may only be created by the "operating system."
+Here, "operating
-system" is not t he actual operating system, but the prologcoind
+system" is not the actual operating system, but the prologcoind
 engine.
-Thus, write mode for terms are only allowed for selected
+Thus, "write mode" for terms are only allowed for selected
 (built-in) predicates.
 For example,

 ```
 ?- X = '$foo'(1,2).
 ```

-Will fail, because the user is attempting to write a term (or binding
+... will fail because the user is attempting to create a new term on
-variables) on the heap that contain a functor with a leading '$'
+the heap containing a functor with a leading '$' character.
-character.

 ## Coins